The Critical Path Method helped project managers develop and manage the schedule in the past.

 Did the critical path not identify the resources required by your project?

-And now you can complete your project with more confidence.
+Now you can complete your project with more confidence.

-- It is a deterministic model
+- It is a deterministic model.

-- It avoids mismanagement of slack or float
+- It avoids mismanagement of slack or float.

-- It optimizes the utilization of resources
+- It optimizes the utilization of resources.

-- It is a more practical approach
+- It is a more practical approach.

-- It improves the productivity
+- It improves productivity.

-There is no doubt that the critical chain method is one of the most important developments in project management made recently.
-This method answers many shortcomings of the critical path method, provides a realistic schedule, encourages team members to perform efficiently, and improves productivity.
+Critical Chain Method is a more practical approach to developing the project schedule.
+In it, the availability of resources is taken into consideration while drawing the network diagram.
+Here you use buffers instead of float.
+The Critical Chain Method is one of the most important developments in project management made recently.
+This method addresses many shortcomings of the Critical Path Method, provides a realistic schedule, encourages team members to perform efficiently, and improves productivity.

 Are you involved with schedule development?
 Please share your experiences with the critical chain technique.